deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 Big step for adjusting tip temperature in the main screen, when the encoder is rotated fast.<br>
  - **Threshold for widget de-noiser**<br>
 The screen widget will ignore the real temperature and show the setpoint if the deviation is lower than this value.<br>
 Ex.
-Using value of 5, the screeen will ignore changes of ±5°(C/F).
+Using value of 5, the screen will ignore changes of ±5°(C/F).
 Useful if your controller readings are noisy.<br>
 A value of 0 will disable the threshold, always showing the real remperature.<br>
 This is not aplied to the plot graph.<br>
   - **LVP**<br>